Nominations for the 2019 Distinguished Professor round will be open from 1 July till 1 August 2019.

 The title Macquarie University Distinguished Professor is awarded to eminent Professors of exceptional distinction who have made an outstanding contribution to their field or discipline and to Macquarie University.

-The title is awarded for five years or until the retirement or resignation of the staff member, whichever is the earlier.
+The title is awarded for six years or until the retirement or resignation of the staff member, whichever is the earlier.
 The title may be awarded for consecutive periods.

 To be eligible for consideration, a nominee must hold the title ‘Professor’ at Macquarie University.
 The expectation is that the person would be in the top 1% of their field and continuing to demonstrate excellence.
 The title is awarded based on merit as assessed against the selection criteria.